 - The repayment period and the applicant’s current age cannot be more than 60 years when added together.

-- Their fixed income must be at least three times the agreed monthly repayment.
+- The fixed income must be at least three times the agreed monthly repayment.

-- The total amortization of the loan must exceed 7 years (for some banks).
+- The total amortization period of the loan must exceed 7 years (the period varies depending on the bank).

 Do I need to submit any other documents?

-You may be required to submit the following as part of your application:
+You must also be prepared to be able to present the following documents as part of your application:

 - Marriage certificate (if applicable).